libra/website/docs/my-first-transaction.md

 If your client did not connect to the testnet:

 * Check your internet connection.
 * Ensure that you are using the latest version of the client.
-Pull the latest Libra Core and run the client again:
+Pull the latest Libra Core and rerun the client:
     * `./start_cli_testnet.sh`